ctschroeder/tutorials/add-omeka-items.md

 Fill out the boxes that appear under this tab

-   * Title: what is the title of the archive?
+   * Title: what is the title of your object?

-   * Subject: is the subject of the archive literature, art, photography, graffiti, government documents, etc.?
+   * Subject: is the subject of the object

-   * Description: EITHER describe the object in your own words OR copy a description from the archive itself: copy and paste, put the description in quotes, and add a link to the site with the description you copied
+   * Description: EITHER describe the object in your own words OR copy a description from your source itself.
+If you copy and paste, put the description in quotes, and add a link to the site with the description you copied

-   * Creator: is there someone who took the photograph? designed the digital archive? founded the physical archive? if not leave blank
+   * Creator: is there someone who took the photograph, created the object, designed the building, etc.? if not leave blank

    * Source: where did you find this? if it's a Website, put the URL; if a digital image, list the source of the image; if no source leave blank

    * Publisher: who made this archive available?
 (If it's a physical place, leave it blank; if it's digital, is there a library/university/other larger institution that is responsible for publishing the digital archive?

    * Date: you can leave this blank unless you have a photograph or website that has a clear date; if you have a clear date enter it as YYYY-MM-DD or just YYYY for year
+      * If your object is a photograph of an object, you may wish to include the date of the image (also called a surrogate) as one entry and the date of the original object as another entry.
+If so, click “Add Input” to add a second entry box.

    * Contributor: YOU!
 Your name!

-   * Rights:  Unless you know what this is, leave blank for now -- we will come back to rights later in the semester
+   * Rights: use the license the ORIGINAL source uses; it will probably be some form of Creative Commons (CC).
+Type in the license and link to the CC website for the license

    * Relation (OPTIONAL): leave blank for now

-   * Format: what is the format of the object? for Physical Object and Website leave blank; for photograph enter jpg, tiff, png or whatever format your digital photo file is in.
+   * Format: what is the format of the object?
 (Leave blank if this confuses you!)

-   * Language (for items with text only): what language is the archive? (leave blank if you don't know)
+   * Language (for items with text only)

-   * Type: not the same as an "Item Type".
-What kind of archive is this?
+   * Type: what kind of resource; if your item is a photograph of something else, click Add Input to add a second box; you can have an entry for the photograph/surrogate and an entry for the thing being photographed

-   * Identifier: leave blank for now
+   * Identifier: leave blank for now; we have not created identifiers for our project

    * Coverage: if this is a Physical Object or a Still Image of a physical archives, put the geographic location of the archive; otherwise leave blank